MasterSpoon/IS31FL3743x_Breakout_Board/README.md

     - Note : Not all address combinations have been made available through solder jumpers.

 IS31FL3743B Notes
-- Omit R20 & R21 Resistors as these are for I2C Pullups
+- Omit R20 & R21 Resistors as these are for I2C Pullups and will pull MOSI & SCL Pins high.
-- Cut the solder bridge traces for GN1VC & GN2VC to avoid the MOSI and SCK Pins being pulled to GND.
+- Cut the solder bridge traces for GN1VC & GN2VC to avoid the CS and MISO Pins being pulled to GND.
 - Silkscreen is based on IS31FL3743A driver.
 Differences for IS31FL3743B are

 | Silkscreen | Function |